sma/lox/README.md

 I made roughly one commit per chapter, so in theory you can follow along by checking out the code commit by commit.
 I tried to stay as close as possible to the [Java source](https://github.com/munificent/craftinginterpreters) even if this means that the result isn't ideomatic.
 Still, the result is a bit shorter and IMHO more distinct.

 Have fun.

+## Note

+I converted this project to [NNBD](https://dart.dev/null-safety), so it requires Dart 2.10 or better.
+Run the application with `dart --enable-experiment=non-nullable bin/main.dart`.